-arteriovenous fistula
+- arteriovenous fistula

 Selective DSA is the gold standard because it allows visualization of small or peripheral lesions.
-The characteristic finding, particularly in more common medial subtype, is alternating stenoses and dilatations, causing a string of beads appearance 5.
+The characteristic finding, particularly in the more common medial subtype, is alternating stenoses and dilatations, causing a string of beads appearance 5.

 - typical angiographic features include: vascular loops, fusiform vascular ectasia and a string of beads